SocialQu/Borges/docs/infra/Applications.md

 - [ ] Examples of synonyms and antonyms.
 - [ ] Playground comparisson between two words.

 ## Analogies
+- [ ] Chart showing how analogies work.
+- [ ] Mathematical steps to compute an analogy.
+- [ ] Examples of analogies.
+- [ ] Playground.

 ## Biases